OutSystems/docs-bestpractices/src/security/ext-rd-reactive-security-best-practices/ext-rd-reactive-security-best-practices.md

 ## Client-side security

-A rule of thumb for client-side security is that the code that is on the client-side and can be abused by the end-user via its unauthorized modification which can result in changes in content or behavior of your application.
+A rule of thumb for client-side security is that the code that is on the client-side can be abused by the end-user via its unauthorized modification which can result in changes in content or behavior of your application.

 ### Don’t expose sensitive data on the client-side

 **Client-side code** (UI, client actions, screen and block variables, and input parameters) converts into web resources (HTML, JavaScript and CSS).
 This means that it can be manipulated.
 That's why we need to make sure that all security sensitive code and data is on the server side.

-When using [**Client Variables**](https://success.outsystems.com/Documentation/11/Reference/OutSystems_Language/Data/Handling_Data/Client_Variable), remember that they are stored in the browser’s local storage ([HTML Web Storage](https://www.w3schools.com/html/html5_webstorage.asp)) and they are [shareable between applications](https://success.outsystems.com/Documentation/11/Developing_an_Application/Use_Data/Share_a_Client_Variable_between_apps).
+When using [**Client Variables**](https://success.outsystems.com/documentation/11/reference/outsystems_language/data/handling_data/client_variable/), remember that they are stored in the browser’s local storage ([HTML Web Storage](https://www.w3schools.com/html/html5_webstorage.asp)) and they are [shareable between applications](https://success.outsystems.com/documentation/11/developing_an_application/use_data/share_a_client_variable_between_apps/).
 Make sure that you never store sensitive data in client variables and don’t use them to control the flows of your application, because they can be manipulated using tools that alter client-side code in the user’s browser.

 ### Retrieve only the necessary data for the screen

 When you need data, don’t fetch all fields.
 Only fetch the data that is needed for the screen.
-Since the latest versions of the OutSystems Platform, the [**aggregates**](https://success.outsystems.com/Documentation/11/Reference/OutSystems_Language/Data/Handling_Data/Queries/Aggregate) **are optimized** and handle this security risk for you.
+Since the latest versions of the OutSystems Platform, the [**aggregates**](https://success.outsystems.com/documentation/11/reference/outsystems_language/data/handling_data/queries/aggregate/) **are optimized** and handle this security risk for you.
 When you work with an older version, update your platform or minimize this risk by limiting the data that comes back from the aggregates.

 ### Securing server calls